Scaling and Root Planing

 Cost of Teeth Cleaning

-Teeth Cleaning (and by association Scaling and Root Planing) is calculated by the amount of time spent by the dentist or dental hygienist cleaning your teeth using a combination of hand scalers and ultrasonic scalers.
-A typical session is around 1 hour long, and will therefore cost $257.
+Teeth Cleaning (also known as scaling) is calculated by the amount of time spent by the dentist or dental hygienist cleaning your teeth using a combination of hand scalers and ultrasonic scalers.
+A typical dental cleaning is around 1 hour long, and will therefore cost $257.
 The codes relevant to dental scaling in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

 Scaling